Last Updated on June 6, 2020 by worldoftravelswithkids

 While there are many things to do in Sydney for kids, on our most recent trip we stayed around ONLY around the CBD area and were busy as bees!
-In fact – you would not believe how much we saw in 6 days with 2 kids and travelled very little distance.
+In fact – you would not believe how much we saw in 6 days with 2 kids and traveled very little distance.
+Read on to find out the top kids activities Syndey, things to do with toddlers in Sydney, and the best family-friendly hotels Sydney.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.